dashbird/site/content/features/lambda-error-tracking.md

 ---
-title: "Troubleshooting and alerting for AWS Lambda"
+title: Error Tracking and Debugging AWS Lambda
 description: "Best tool for finding problems and debugging in your AWS Lambda functions.
 Useful for tracking system performance and memory usage and searching through logs."
 thumbnail: "/images/screens/twitter.png"
 date: 2017-11-06T10:50:03+02:00